 c.
 Dismissal arising from the Council’s Managing Attendance Policy

-2. To consider any appeal by an employee that the selection criteria for redundancy has been unfairly applied in their case under the Councils Redundancy Policy.
+2. To consider any appeal by an employee that the selection criteria for redundancy has been unfairly applied in their case under the Council’s Redundancy Policy.

 3. To act as the final internal appeal body to determine staff grievances at stage 3 and in accordance with the Council’s approved Grievance procedures.